brevzin/cpp_proposals/2996_reflection/reflection.md

 ### The associated `std::meta` namespace

-The namespace `std::meta` is an associated type of `std::meta::info`, which allows standard library meta functions to be invoked without explicit qualification.
+The namespace `std::meta` is an associated namespace of `std::meta::info`, which allows standard library meta functions to be invoked without explicit qualification.
 For example:

 ::: std
 ```c++